Orise-Innovations/Twin_Rotor_Research_Platform/docs/User_Guide.md

     twin_rotor.motors.set_speed(100,200) #set motor 1 to 100 rpm and motor 2 to 200 rpm
     sleep(0.01)
 ```
+>[!Warning]
+>
+>If you call set_speed and related functions too fast the can bus will overflow, to prevent this add a delay to the loop (If you are updating sensor readings this will take some time and the sleep won't be necessary)

-There are several usefule methods defines to control the motors, for the next few examples we assume we have created a twin_rotor object as above.
+There are several useful methods defines to control the motors, for the next few examples we assume we have created a twin_rotor object as above.

 ### Set speed of both motors
 ```python